videolan/libvlcsharp/README.md

 ## Getting started

-Feel free to check out the native sample projects for [iOS](https://github.com/videolan/libvlcsharp/tree/master/Samples/LibVLCSharp.iOS.Sample) and [Android](https://github.com/videolan/libvlcsharp/tree/master/Samples/LibVLCSharp.Android.Sample) to get started.
+Feel free to check out the simple sample projects for [iOS](https://github.com/videolan/libvlcsharp/tree/master/Samples/LibVLCSharp.iOS.Sample) and [Android](https://github.com/videolan/libvlcsharp/tree/master/Samples/LibVLCSharp.Android.Sample) to get started.

 Basically, you need to instantiate a `VideoView` and add it to your View.
 It handles the required `libvlc` initialization for you on each platform, and offers a `MediaPlayer` .NET object on which you can call `Play`, `Pause`, set a new media or listen for `libvlc` events.